idolawoye/BAGEP/README.md

   - heatmaply

 ## Running TBpipeline
+Ensure that the BAGEP environment is active before running.

 Your paired end FASTQ files should have this format:
 ``SampleName_R1.fastq.gz`` and ``SampleName_R2.fastq.gz``
 If they occur as ``SampleName_pass_1.fastq.gz`` and ``SampleName_pass_2.fastq.gz``